johanley/almanac/README.md

 *What is the normal high temperature for Charlottetown for March 10?*

-- use daily-high data for the *Charlottetown A* weather station (the airport; let's say this has 51 years of data)
+- use daily-high data for the *Charlottetown A* weather station (the airport) over a long period; let's say there are 51 years of data
 - use plus-minus 3 days on either side of March 10, that is, *March 7 to March 13 inclusive*
 - gather together all the daily highs for those 7 days, across all 51 years (*7 x 51 = 357* readings)
 - sort the 357 readings from lowest to highest